agimenezromero/NHT-Gray-Model/README.md

  Moreover a function to create the input arrays for silicon is also available: `save_arrays_silicon(init_T, final_T, n)`.

  Once the arrays are created, they are stored in an automatically created folder named `Input_arrays`.
 This step only needs to be made one time, unless we decide to change the material (Germanium for Silicon for example).
-So this program just support one kind of element at a time, which corresponds to that storage in the `Input_arrays` folder.
+So this program just support one kind of element at a time, which corresponds to the one storage in the `Input_arrays` folder.

 ## Simulation classes initialisation